-3.4.
-The second hydrophobic domain of MOG is crucial for MOG recognition by most patients
+The second hydrophobic domain of MOG is crucial for MOG recognition by most patients of the 14 MOG + patients recognized FL-MOG much better than ED-MOG (P < 0.0001) (Fig. 5B).
+Figure 4 shows details of representative patients.
+Figure 5 and Supplementary Fig. 3 show the summary of all analysed patients and related statistics.
+Overall, only 5 of 14 MOG + patients (36%) were detected by cells transfected with ED-MOG (Fig. 5A and Supplementary Fig. 3A).
+Thus, not only in the ELISA assay, but even in the CBA was ED-MOG poorly recognized

 We tested sera from 14 patients with MOG-Abs for recognition of HeLa cells transfected with FL-MOG or ED-MOG.
-For comparison, we also show the reactivity of one MOG negative patient (#C) to all of our mutants (Fig. 4 and 5, Suppl.
-Fig. 3).
-All of the 14 MOG+ patients recognized FL-MOG much better than ED-MOG (p<0.0001) (Fig. 5B).
-Fig. 4 shows details of representative patients.
-Fig. 5 and Suppl.
-Fig. 3 show the summary of all analysed patients and related statistics.
-Overall, only five patients out of the 14 MOG+ (36%) were detected by cells transfected with ED-MOG (Fig. 5A and Suppl.
-Fig. 3A).
-Thus, not only in the ELISA assay, but even in the CBA was ED-MOG poorly recognized by most patients, deeming it insufficient to detect MOG-Abs.
-The detailled recognition of epitopes of MOG was determined for 12 of the 14 patients and they recognized different epitopes as seen with point-mutations of the loops linking the beta-sheets of the N-terminal part of MOG (Suppl.
-Fig. 5).
-Thus, the strong recognition of FL-MOG as compared to ED-MOG is not related to certain epitopes on the extracellular part of MOG, but is rather a general feature of MOG-Abs from patients.
+For comparison, we also show the reactivity of one MOG negative patient (Patient C) to all of our mutants (Figs 4 and 5 and Supplementary Fig. 3).
+All